 PODCAST: Cooling Off Periods and Other Interventions – Will They Work?
 (November 2021)

-TAGS: BC Financial Services Authority BCFSA Cooling Off Period Economics Podcast Real Estate Practice
+TAGS: BC Financial Services Authority (BCFSA) Cooling Off Period

 Earlier this month, the BC Government announced its intention to introduce a "cooling off" period for residential real estate transactions in BC next spring as well as consultation on several other practices that potentially pose a risk to consumers, including "blind bidding."
 On this special episode of Open House by BCREA, we welcome three guests to the show to help REALTORS® get a better understanding of the announcement: Dr. Paul Harrison shares his research into the effectiveness cooling off periods; BCREA Chief Economist Brendon Ogmundson shares his initial analysis of the impact of a cooling off period on BC's housing market, and Mike Moffat talks about whether there is evidence that supports the idea that banning blind bidding will slow real estate price growth.